 Abstract: Radar is considered as a game-changer in World War II and an exemplar story of innovation.
 Recent low-cost single-chip radar systems allow them to be widely used in automotive applications.
 Current research on the intelligent processing of radar signals would enable even greater applicability and capability of the radar in the future.

 Speaker: Jason Picard, PhD, Founding Assistant Professor of Vietnamese History and Culture

 The significance of this event should not be underestimated – about 8% of the northern population fled South, setting the stage for war.
 Yet the migration remains little understood and, when discussed, clouded by the politics of the Vietnam War/Cold War.
 I will plan to present on some causes and legacies.

-South Sudan is the newest country on Earth, having gained its independence in 2011 after 40 years of brutal civil war.
+South Sudan is the newest country on Earth, having gained its independence from Sudan in 2011 after 40 years of brutal civil war.
 The world looked upon this new nation with high hopes for growth and economic development, but unfortunately peace and prosperity did not last long.
 In December 2013, South Sudan suffered an attempted coup and the start of a new civil war within its hard-fought borders.
 In this session, I will summarize the timeline of the current humanitarian crisis in South Sudan as well as the consequences of protracted war and violence on healthcare access, education, nutrition, and livelihoods.
 I will also highlight several of the puzzling professional and ethical dilemmas that emerged during my field work as a physician with Medecins Sans Frontieres/Doctors Without Borders.